2021 AFC Divisional playoff game (Buffalo–Kansas City): Fourth quarter

 In the final period, Chiefs receiver Tyreek Hill returned a punt 45 yards to the Bills 16-yard line before being tackled by punter Matt Haack.
 Three plays later, Butker kicked a 28-yard field goal to put Kansas City up 26–21.
 Buffalo then covered 75 yards in 19 plays on a drive where they once again converted two fourth downs.
 On 4th and 4 from the Chiefs 24, Allen scrambled 6 yards for a first down.
-Three plays later, Singletary was then tackled for a 6-yard loss on 3rd and 7.
+Three plays later, Singletary was then tackled for a 6-yard loss on 3rd and 7 as the clock ticked down to the two-minute warning.
 When faced with 4th and 13, Allen threw a 27-yard touchdown pass to Davis, and followed it up with a pass to Stefon Diggs for a 2-point conversion that gave the Bills a 29–26 lead with 1:54 left on the clock.
 Kansas City stormed back, moving 75 yards in 7 plays and taking a 33–29 lead on Mahomes' 64-yard touchdown pass to Hill.
 Taking the ball back with 57 seconds remaining, Allen completed passes to Davis for gains of 28 and 12 yards before hitting Emmanuel Sanders with a 16-yard completion on the Kansas City 19-yard line.
 Then with just 13 seconds left on the clock, he threw a 19-yard touchdown pass to Davis to give Buffalo a 36–33 lead.
 On the subsequent kickoff, the Bills controversially elected to kick long rather than taking a squib kick to try and run off some of the clock; the ball went dead in the end zone, resulting in a touchback.
 Mahomes completed a 19-yard pass to Hill that ran just 5 seconds off the clock, then he threw a 25-yard pass to Kelce, giving Kansas City a first down on the Bills 31-yard line after running down another 5 seconds.
 On the next play, Butker's 49-yard field goal sent the game into overtime.
 Kelce was wearing an NFL Films microphone for the game, and audio footage from the two offensive plays of the 13-second drive revealed that Kelce instructed Hill to run the route which led to the success of the first completion, and revealed him suggesting to Mahomes that he might improvise his own route on the second offensive play if the Bills' defensive scheme didn't change.
-Prior to the snap, Mahomes realised Kelce's suggested improvised route would work and shouted "Do it, Kelce!", before finding his tight-end for a completion of 25 yards.
+Prior to the snap, Mahomes realized Kelce's suggested improvised route would work and shouted "Do it, Kelce!", before finding his tight-end for a completion of 25 yards.